SofthouseVxo/Education/courses/react/lectures/lecture-react-16-redux.md

 #### Dispatcher
 * The dispatcher receives actions and dispatches them to stores that have registered with the dispatcher.
+* There should be only one singleton dispatcher in each application.

 #### Actions